 However, their traditional Achilles’ Heel is poor motorway mpg - although some of the best hybrid cars can be exceptions to this trend.
 Our realistic mpg tests reveal which hybrid cars are truly economical, and which aren't.

 If you’re thinking of choosing a plug-in hybrid model as your next car, you’ll want to regularly charge the battery to make the most of its electric range.
 Otherwise, you’ll be facing higher fuel costs.

 Every car we test in our lab is driven for hundreds of miles on UK roads by the reviewer, so we can say, with authority, whether or not the car is easy to drive.

 City cars are competitively priced.
-While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of safety equipment such as speed limiters and autonomous emergency brakes.
+While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of active safety equipment such as autonomous emergency braking (AEB).